NOAA mulls moving start of Atlantic hurricane season up to May 15

 Despite the habitual messaging of both FEMA and the National Hurricane Center urging a state of vigilance throughout hurricane season, each landfalling storm still brings about a mad dash for food, water and supplies — making some question whether the advertised start date of a season has any real-world significance.

-As it stands, less than 100 days remain until the official start of hurricane season this year, and after a record 30 named storms in 2020, this season could once again be active.
+As it stands, less than 100 days remain until the official start of the Atlantic hurricane season this year, and after a record 30 named storms in 2020, this season could once again be active.
 A La Niña weather pattern, coupled with myriad other atmospheric factors, could load the dice toward another challenging season.